x5e/gink/docs/development.md

 docker build .
 ```

 This builds everything and runs tests and linters.
-This is what is run on push to GitHub.
+This is the best single command to check whether both implementations still work together.

 ## Build without Docker

-This project uses a Makefile to handle most of the building processes.
-Before we jump in, ensure you have make, protobuf-compiler, and curl installed.
-If not, run the following commands:
+This project uses a Makefile to handle most build steps, including generated protobuf code.
+Do not hand-edit generated code.

+Before you start, ensure you have:

+* Python 3.12 or newer.
+* Node.js and npm.
+* `make`.
+* `protobuf-compiler`.
+* `curl`.

 ### Prerequisites